Director of Radiography

 Total Semester Hours in Program 12

-The MI 457 and 458 courses will be offered as seven and one half (7.5) weeks for the fall and spring semester.
-Only MI 458 is offered in the summer semester.
-Cross Sectional imaging courses are offered every semester.
+The courses will be offered as seven and one half (7.5) weeks for the fall and spring semester and 6 weeks in the summer.